abhi-particle41/PencilKit-ColorPaltte-Blog/pencilkit_image_markup.md

 }
 ```

-We can add a clear button to the clear all the markup we draw over the `CanvasView`.
+We can also add a clear button to clear all the markup we draw over the `CanvasView`.
 We can set  IBAction of the button as :
 ```
 @IBAction func onClear(_ sender : UIButton) {
     canvasView.drawing = PKDrawing()